Online Casino Legal Overview Pennsylvania

 - Mohegan Sun Pocono - Latest casino to apply for online poker license, they have worked with PokerStars and The Stars Group before so players can expect to see a partnership with TSG once the casino launches online.

 Out of the 39 available interactive gaming licenses, six online poker permits remain to be claimed.
-Like online casinos, players are required to be inside state lines and over the age of 21 if they want to play for real money on any poker site.
+Like online casinos, players are required to be inside state lines and at least 21 years of age if they want to play for real money on any poker site.

 Right now Nevada, New Jersey, and Delaware are all part of a shared player pool with Pennsylvania expected to join.
 If this happens, the Keystone state will be in high demand by other online gaming operators looking to make deals with casinos.